Exploring Vision Neural Network Pruning via Screening Methodology: Experiments

-A similar trend to that of LeNet-300-100 with respect to the weighting factor $\alpha$ in ranking metric is depicted here.
-The weakest pruning performance is at $\alpha = 1.0$, showing that completely relying on the F-statistic screening score may not capture each channel's significance well.
-By contrast, including weight magnitude into the ranking metric improves overall pruning effectiveness.
-This gives a best test error of $5.18\%$ for ResNet-164 at $\alpha = 0.2$, while DenseNet-40 results are best for the same test error of $5.63\%$ at $\alpha = 0.4$.
+Table \ref{tab:CIFAR10_1} reports the best test errors obtained using the ranking metric across different scale values for CifarNet and ResNet-56 on CIFAR-10.
+The weakest pruning performance occurs at $\alpha = 1.0$, indicating that relying solely on the F-statistic screening score may not adequately capture the importance of each channel.
+In contrast, incorporating weight magnitude into the ranking metric enhances overall pruning effectiveness.
+This results in the lowest test error of $8.02\%$ for CifarNet at $\alpha = 0.4$, while ResNet-56 achieves its best test error of $6.11\%$ at $\alpha = 0.2$.

-We also visualized the impact of pruning on DenseNet-40 ($\alpha = 0.4$) on CIFAR-10 by generating two plots.
-Figure \ref{fig:channel_distribution_plot} illustrates the number of remaining channels in each layer.
-It reveals that two transition layers (layer 13 and 26) exhibit a lower pruning ratio compared to dense blocks layers.
-Pruning these layers aggressively could disrupt the flow of information through the network since transition layers maintain connectivity between dense blocks.
-Figure \ref{fig:weight_distribution_plot} shows the values of the remaining weights after pruning.
-It illustrates that the pruning process effectively remove less important, near-zero weights while retaining moderately high-magnitude weights critical for maintaining performance.
-These plots provide insights into how pruning affects the network's structure and parameter distribution.
-It also shows an evidence on our model's ability to keep the balance between sparsity and performance.
+We report SVHN results in Tables \ref{tab:SVHN} and \ref{tab:SVHN_1}.
+On DenseNet-40, our method outperforms SLIM and DSC, achieving the lowest test error while also delivering the most effective FLOPs and parameter reduction.
+For ResNet-164, our approach achieves the best test error, maintaining a FLOPs reduction comparable to STNPF and slightly improving parameter reduction compared to NPRW.
+These results highlight the efficiency and effectiveness of our method.
+Consistent with the findings on CifarNet and ResNet-56 for CIFAR-10, the best pruning performance is obtained when the ranking metric combines F-score and weight magnitude with $\alpha = 0.2$ or $0.4$.
+Using either parameter magnitude or F-score alone does not achieve optimal results, underscoring the benefit of the hybrid ranking strategy.